top of page

 c.
 Bethlehem.

-The family of Jesus traveled to Bethlehem to be counted in the Roman census.
+Jesus' family journeyed to Jerusalem to participate in the Roman census.

 Bethlehem was located in Judea, a few miles southwest of Jerusalem.

-The census caused all the inns in Jerusalem and Bethlehem to be full.
+The census resulted in the occupation of all the inns in Jerusalem and nearby Bethlehem.

-Mary and Joseph had to seek shelter in an animal stable.
+Mary and Joseph had to seek shelter in an animal stable in Bethlehem.

 a.
 Roman Citizen.